zsiegel/rx-mvp-android/README.md

 - There are 3 activities that use the same presenter but in different ways
     - One activity uses a standard base activity to `start()` and `finish()` the presenter
         - NOTE the presenter holds the subscriber and `unsubscribes` in `finish()`
-    - The last actiVity uses a `fatter` custom view with a presenter attached
+    - The last activity uses a `fatter` custom view with a presenter attached
         - This is the pattern I tend to move towards for modularity